tagohd/mono/Characters/CURSED AL.md

 Yeah, maybe his curse is "being ADHD-coded".
 And stasis is like hyperfixation.

 %%
-Sudosays:: Gave a brief response to your question.
-Added tags for Works Cited.
+sudoMinor:: Gave a brief response to your question, which is also in your DMs. trivial:: Added tags for Works Cited.
-#minorChange #unseenByLun
+#minorChange #unseenByLun #trivialChange
 %%

 #character #cursed-al #the-cursed-one #unanswered-questions #contains-music